humaniverse/peralta/design-notes.md

 ## Principles
 1. Users should be exposed to two (groups of) functions:
- - one to add/delete/view urls from a list
+ - one to add/delete/view urls from a list - Done.
  - one to detect if there have been any updated datasets from their urls list.
-   The output of this should be in a format that can be piped into over R code (e.g., .rds file).
+   The output of this should be in a format that can be piped into other R code (e.g., .rds file).

 2. Records of datasets should be stored locally on disc.
 The file should be a